apache/doris-website/versioned_docs/version-2.1/data-operate/export/export-manual.md

 * CreateTime/StartTime/FinishTime: Creation time, start scheduling time and end time of jobs.
 * Timeout: Job timeout.
 The unit is seconds.
 This time is calculated from CreateTime.
 * Error Msg: If there is an error in the job, the cause of the error is shown here.
-* OutfileInfo：If the export job is successful, specific `SELECT INTO OUTFILE` result information will be displayed here.
+* OutfileInfo: If the export job is successful, specific `SELECT INTO OUTFILE` result information will be displayed here.

 ### Cancel Export Job